Yunxiang-Li/Cpp_Primer/Chapter 4. Expressions/Chapter 4. Expressions.md

 **Explain the difference between prefix and postfix increment.**

-The postfix operators increment(or decrement) the operand but yield a copy of the original, unchanged value as its result.

-The prefix operators return the object itself as an lvalue.
+The prefix operators increment(or decrement) the operand first and return the incremented(or decremented) object as an lvalue.

-The postfix operators return a copy of the object's original value as an rvalue.
+The postfix operators first return a copy of the object's original value as an rvalue and then increment(or decrement) the operand.

 ## Exercise 4.18

 **What would happen if the while loop on page 148 that prints the elements from a vector used the prefix increment operator?**

-It will print from the second element and dereference v.end() at last.(It's undefined and very dangerous)
+It will skip the first element, print from the second element and it will also try to dereference v.end() at last.(This is an undefined behavior and very dangerous)

 ## Exercise 4.19